-Shipping goods classified as dangerous, e.g. explosives, flammables, toxic or corrosive substances (in North America also known as hazardous materials or HAZMAT), requires a lot of paper work and can quite frankly be a hassle.
-This is our quick guide on how to manage shipping of Dangerous Goods as quickly and seamlessly as possible.
+Shipping dangerous goods, e.g. explosives, flammables, toxic or corrosive substances (in North America also known as hazardous materials or HAZMAT), requires a lot of paper work and can quite frankly be a hassle.
+This is our quick guide on how to manage shipping dangerous goods as quickly and seamlessly as possible.

 When transporting hazardous cargo, documentation is required to ensure the cargo is shipped safely.
 The health and life of people handling the goods under ways to the receiver, drivers, port workers, warehouse personnel etc., depends on the documents being correctly and thoroughly filled in, as they have no way of knowing what is packed inside the boxes, crates and containers they are handling.
 Correct documentation ensures that the dangerous goods is handled correctly all the way to the destination and is required by law in most countries.

 - Flammable liquids (e.g. lighter fluid, petrol)

 - Oxidizing agents and organic peroxides

 - Toxic and infectious substances

 Dangerous goods are divided into a number of different classes (see below, can vary slightly from country to country) with several subcategories and the consignor is always responsible for classifying, packaging and marking any dangerous goods that are to be transported, regardless of the transportation method, i.e. land, air or sea transport.
 It is self-explanatory that chemicals and explosives can be dangerous to transport, but less obvious is that items such as paint, certain types of batteries and the like also requires Dangerous Goods documentation.

 Transport documents for Dangerous Goods includes a number of things: